 - Finishing touches: Trim work, filler panels for gaps, and adjustments after the fact.

-Walk-in closets are where DIY gets complicated fast.
+Walk-in closets are where store-bought projects get complicated fast.
 The space is larger, the layout decisions are more complex, and the materials matter more.
-A master closet you use twice a day for the next 15 years deserves better than particle board and plastic brackets.
+A master closet you use twice a day for the next 15 years deserves better than light-duty panels and plastic brackets.

 What you're getting